 I've worked with small businesses and creative professionals, helping them refine their messaging and tell more powerful stories.

 I’ve coached entrepreneurial bloggers as they developed voice and strategy for their content.
 I've workshopped language with lawyers and poets and scholars, and crafted copy in contexts where every word matters.
 See some projects.

-My academic work is rooted in rhetorical criticism and cultural studies.
+My academic work is rooted in rhetorical theory and cultural studies.
 I look at things like movies, tv shows, advertisements, speeches, and news coverage.
-I use critical textual analysis to explore what these texts can tell us about our shared values and ideals.
-(Learn more about my scholarly research here.)
+I use critical textual analysis to explore what these message tell us about our shared values and ideals.
+Learn more about my scholarly research.

-I'm curious about ways rhetorical research and critical methods might contribute meaningfully to the design process.
+I'm curious about ways rhetorical research and critical methods can contribute meaningfully to the design process and strategic messaging.